-The Master of Arts (MA) in Hindu Studies is normally a two-year full-time program of study which provides an in-depth understanding of Hindu principles, practices, traditions, values, diversity, history, philosophy, society, culture and civilization.
-It prepares students for Doctoral studies, or for vocations in teaching, education, chaplaincy and counseling, administration and leadership, non-profit management, priesthood, social work, fine arts and the media.
-Students can access courses offered both by HUA as well some select Affiliate Partner institutions.
+The Master of Arts (M.A.) in Hindu Studies is normally a two-year full-time program of study which provides an in-depth understanding of Hindu principles, practices, traditions, values, diversity, history, philosophy, society, culture, and civilization.
+It prepares students for doctoral studies, or for vocations in teaching, education, chaplaincy and counseling, administration and leadership, non-profit management, priesthood, social work, fine arts, and the media.
+Students can access courses offered both by HUA as well as some select Affiliate Partner institutions.

 - Typically, 60 Quarter Credit hours, or 40 Semester Credit Hours are required to earn a Master’s Degree